mouldimus/notes/HTML_Concepts.md

 A REPL is a simple, interactive computer programming environment that allows developers to write code and see a near-immediate result.

 The REPL takes input, evaluates (executes) it, and returns the result to the user.
-They’re much simpler than IDEs but have much less to offer in terms of functionality and tools.
+They're much simpler than IDEs but have much less to offer in terms of functionality and tools.

 **Example**
 >Here is a REPL provided by w3schools: